Emergency housing from the council

 The Freedom Project – run by Dogs Trust in many parts of England and Scotland

-Storage of your furniture
+Storing your furniture

-The council must arrange storage for your personal belongings if you can't do this yourself.
-They usually charge for this.
+The council must arrange storage for your belongings if you cannot do this yourself.
+They usually charge.

 Staying with family or friends